WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. Open **HomeController.cs** under **Controllers** folder.
+1. Open **HomeController.cs** in the **Controllers** folder.
 We'll update the controller's actions to execute the table operations from the DataContext you created in the previous steps.
 Add the following using directives.

 	````C#
 	using Microsoft.WindowsAzure;